 Authentication of CircleCI projects using the hosted application is handled by GitHub, Bitbucket, or Google OAuth.
 Sessions last for 14 days.
-See the Permissions Overview and Permissions for Team Accounts sections of the GitHub and Bitbucket Integrations document for additional details.
+See the Permissions Overview section of the GitHub and Bitbucket Integration document for additional details.

 User authentication may use LDAP for an instance of the CircleCI application that is installed on your private server or cloud, see the Authentication document for setup instructions.

 The first user to log into a private installation of CircleCI.
 Administrators have the ability to add and remove users.

 A container is a running instance of an image.

 Contexts provide a mechanism for securing and sharing environment variables across projects.
 The environment variables are defined as name/value pairs and are injected at runtime.
 Environment variables are set on the Contexts page.
 To use these variables in a workflow, users must be members of the context’s organization.
 The rule must allow access to all projects in the org.
 See the Contexts document for instructions.

 The CircleCI Docker Layer Caching feature allows builds to reuse Docker image layers from previous builds.
 Image layers are stored in separate volumes in the cloud and are not shared between projects.
 Layers may only be used by builds from the same project.
 For additional information about how the secure environment is created, see the Docker Layer Caching and Running Docker Commands documents.

 Environment variables store customer data that is used by a project.
 Only project administrators and owners are allowed to view or modify environment variables.
 The values are transmitted using secure protocols, for example, HTTPS and SSH, encrypted at rest, and hashed/salted to prevent CircleCI employees from viewing them.